yozorachen/zhalt/README.md

 This program is heavily influenced by [zenhan](https://github.com/iuchim/zenhan).
 Large part of the Windows-specific implementation is just a Rust re-implementation of the aforementioned project.

+## Notice

+This is just a hobby program, and furthermore, the interfaces will be subjected to breaking changes in the future.

 ## Support

 This program is currently supporting the following targets: